nodeshift/nodejs-reference-architecture/docs/development/building-good-containers.md

 variable.
 You can read more about the issue [here](https://github.com/nodejs/node/pull/37727).

-Typical work arounds which include using firewall functionality to proxy ports most often don't work in containers as the firewall capability is often not included in container distributions.
+Typical workarounds which include using firewall functionality to proxy ports most often don't work in containers as the firewall capability is often not included in container distributions.